 Doing shadow work can be so healing, but it also takes real honesty with yourself and attention to your thoughts.
 You’ll also need to make sure that you change your behavior so that you aren’t doing things that feed those shadows.

 Using the techniques above will give you a good start on doing shadow work.
 Shadow work is sometimes a longer-term process that will require you to do some work, get some help, then do some work on yourself again.
 Don’t be afraid to get help if you need it.
 Even healers need healers from time to time.

 If you follow me, I’m sure you have heard me say many times: Healers need each other.
 Lightworkers need each other.
 We do!
 It’s so important for us to help each other.
 I wouldn’t go to a Lightworker who didn’t work on themselves or occasionally seek help from another Lightworker.

 Shadow work can be intensive but it will make all the difference in your life!

 Shadow work is hard work, but it is so rewarding.
 Once you bust through all the things that are lowering your vibration, you can really feel a difference in your daily life.

 Depression and anxiety often come from unresolved feelings and thoughts.
 Working on your triggers will result in a smoother emotional ride for you in this life.

 Part of this Ascension work that you do is to bring your vibe up—not by pretending bad things don’t happen—but through the systematic work of releasing pain and triggers from your life.

-I really hope this blogpost has helped you.
+I really hope this blogpost has helped you find techniques to help find your way to a higher vibration of joy in your life.
 I’d love to hear your thoughts in the comments below!